Giorgio Agamben: Biography

 Agamben was educated at the University of Rome, where in 1965 he wrote an unpublished laurea thesis on the political thought of Simone Weil.
 Agamben participated in Martin Heidegger's Le Thor seminars (on Heraclitus and Hegel) in 1966 and 1968.
 In the 1970s, he worked primarily on linguistics, philology, poetics, and topics in medieval culture.
 During this period, Agamben began to elaborate his primary concerns, although their political bearings were not yet made explicit.
-In 1974–1975 he was a fellow at the Warburg Institute, University of London, due to the courtesy of Frances Yates, whom he met through Italo Calvino.
+In 1974–1975, he was a fellow at the Warburg Institute, University of London, due to the courtesy of Frances Yates, whom he met through Italo Calvino.
 During this fellowship, Agamben began to develop his second book, Stanzas (1977).

-Agamben was close to the poets Giorgio Caproni and José Bergamín, and to the Italian novelist Elsa Morante, to whom he devoted the essays "The Celebration of the Hidden Treasure" (in The End of the Poem) and "Parody" (in Profanations).
-He has been a friend and collaborator to such eminent intellectuals as Pier Paolo Pasolini (in whose The Gospel According to St. Matthew he played the part of Philip), Italo Calvino (with whom he collaborated, for a short while, as advisor to the publishing house Einaudi and developed plans for a journal), Ingeborg Bachmann, Pierre Klossowski, Guy Debord, Jean-Luc Nancy, Jacques Derrida, Antonio Negri, Jean-François Lyotard and many, many others.
+Agamben was close to the poets Giorgio Caproni and José Bergamín, as well as the Italian novelist Elsa Morante (on whose works the essays "The Celebration of the Hidden Treasure" and "Parody" were focused).
+He has been a friend and collaborator to such intellectuals as Pier Paolo Pasolini (in whose The Gospel According to St. Matthew he played the part of Philip), Italo Calvino (with whom he briefly collaborated as advisor to the publishing house Einaudi and developed plans for a journal), Ingeborg Bachmann, Pierre Klossowski, Guy Debord, Jean-Luc Nancy, Jacques Derrida, Antonio Negri, and Jean-François Lyotard (among others).

 His strongest influences include Martin Heidegger, Walter Benjamin and Michel Foucault.
 Agamben edited Benjamin's collected works in Italian translation until 1996, and called Benjamin's thought "the antidote that allowed me to survive Heidegger".
 In 1981, Agamben discovered several important lost manuscripts by Benjamin in the archives of the Bibliothèque nationale de France.
 Benjamin had left these manuscripts to Georges Bataille when he fled Paris shortly before his death.
-The most relevant of these to Agamben's own later work were Benjamin's manuscripts for his theses On the Concept of History.
+The most relevant of these to Agamben's own later work were Benjamin's manuscripts for his thesis On the Concept of History.
 Agamben has engaged since the nineties in a debate with the political writings of the German jurist Carl Schmitt, most extensively in the study State of Exception (2003).
 His recent writings also elaborate on the concepts of Michel Foucault, whom he calls "a scholar from whom I have learned a great deal in recent years".